 Reading time: 2 min 57 sec

-The terms above have other meanings in everyday English vocabulary, but in science, they have definite meanings:
+Although the terms mentioned above might have multiple meanings in our everyday English vocabulary, in science, they are defined well rigorously.
+Let’s have a look at those definitions in science:

 - Fact: It is an observation of a phenomenon/event that has been repeatedly confirmed and finally accepted.
-It is always true under specified circumstances.
+It is always true under well-defined conditions/circumstances.
 E.g.:

 - “When I drop objects, they fall on the ground.”

-- Hypothesis: A proposed explanation of the observed fact (A hypothesis can become a law or a theory as you will read further down the article).
+- Hypothesis: A proposed explanation of an observed fact (A hypothesis can become a law or a theory as you will read further down the article).
+So, a hypothesis need not be right.
+Let’s see some possible hypotheses on gravity.
 E.g.:

-- “Every object attracts each other.
-So objects fall as a result of the earth’s attraction.”
+- “Every object attracts to each other.
+So objects fall on the ground as a result of the earth’s attractive force of some kind.”

-- “Not every object attracts each other, but only earth attracts all other objects.
-My pencil never seems to be attracted by my pen.”
+- “Not every object attracts to each other, but only earth attracts all other objects.
+My pencil never seems to get attracted by my pen.”

-- “Every object has its own natural state, and this state is acquired when an object is at the centre of the universe.
-Since the earth is the centre of the universe, objects tend to move towards the earth’s centre.”
+- “Every object has its own natural state of rest.
+This state is acquired when an object is at the centre of the universe.
+Since the earth is the centre of the universe, objects tend to move towards the earth’s centre!”

-- Law: A law describes the working of a fact.
-This description never tells us why it works, instead it only tells us how it works, most often backed up by mathematical equations.
+- Law: A law describes the working principle of a fact.
+This description never tells us why it works; instead, it only tells us how it works, most often backed up by mathematical equations.
 E.g.:

-- “A man named Newton sits alone inside his house for years and finally comes out one day, hypothesises that objects attract each other by a force that depends on their masses and distance between them.
+- “A man named Newton sits alone inside his house for years and finally comes out one day, hypothesizing that objects attract each other by a force whose strength depends on their masses and the distance between them.
 He formulates mathematical equations describing his observation.
-Independent tests over more than 300 years validate these equations, and people start to consider these as the laws of gravity.
-All other hypotheses fail the tests and thereby become wrong descriptions.”
+Independent experimental tests over more than 300 years validate these equations, and people start to consider these as the laws of gravity.
+All other alternate hypotheses explaining the earth’s attractive nature should be abandoned as they fail all the experiments.”

 - Theory: A theory explains why an observed fact works.
-It tells the mechanism involved.
-A theory can be founded with a set of postulates.
-A hypothesis/group of hypotheses can become a theory when it is tested and verified scientifically.
-But no amount of supporting experiments can prove that a theory is always right because scientists entertain the possibility of anomalies in theory.
-A theory should also confirm all its predictions by undergoing rigorous experiments.
-In case of failure of some predictions, this theory should either be modified or corrected.
-In fact, the more a theory survives under different circumstances, the closer the theory resembles the actual mechanism involved.
-In this sense, only science can lead to the truth by convincing everyone.
+It describes the mechanism involved.
+A theory can be developed with a set of postulates.
+The starting point of developing a theory is the proposition of a hypothesis with certain postulates.
+A hypothesis can become a theory when it is tested and verified scientifically.
+But no amount of supporting experiments can prove that a theory is 100% accurate because scientists entertain the possibility of corrections in the future.
+A theory should also pass the experimental observations of all its predictions.
+If a theoretical prediction contradicts with the experimental observation, the theory should either be modified or corrected.
 E.g.:

 - Einstein’s general theory of relativity explains why gravity works the way it does.
-Because of the uneven distribution of mass, the space-time around it will be warped, which in turn pushes objects to move along specified paths.
+Because of the uneven distribution of mass, the space-time around the mass will be warped, which in turn pushes objects to move along specified paths.

 No wonder why people mistake the word “Scientific theory ” as “hypothesis”.
 Internet says “theory” and “hypothesis” are synonyms:

-What internet says is right, but then people misinterprets that a ‘scientific theory’ and a ‘theory’ are the same.
-But they are never the same.
+Often people misinterpret that a ‘scientific theory’ and a ‘theory’ are the same.
+But they are entirely different in science.

 - The Role of Theory in Advancing 21st Century Biology, National Academy of Sciences